jnhong/cs403-dpl/README.md

   these equivalences are quite literal, as the parser *literally* converts the former to the latter.
 (Try pretty printing it!)

 ### Conditionals
-- Conditionals are specified using the if-expression, whose form is:
+- Conditionals are specified using the **if-expression**, whose form is:
     - `if[ condition1 ? action1 : condition2 ? action2 : ... : else default-action ]`
     where there can be any positive integer number of condition-action pairs, and the default else-case is optional.
 Both the condition and action are bodies (see the section on terminology.)
     - Example: